Spring Semester, 2023:

 I often incorporate flowers into my work because of their associations with femininity, purity, beauty, and decorum.
 By converting floral paintings into soft sculpture forms, I aim to be hyperbolic and visually aggressive with their presentation, sometimes confrontational, unexpected, and absurd.

-The first two semesters of grad school had me thinking about European art history the 16th and particularly 17th Century Dutch Flower paintings.
+Delving into European art history and particularly the 17th Century Dutch Flower paintings.
 I made several personal narratives that referenced famous works of art as a way of reframing the inherent patriarchal gaze over landscapes and women's bodies.